How Do I Set Up House Utilities When I Move?

 Setting up your house utilities is an easily forgotten step of moving into your new home.
 And leaving it too long can turn the task into a hellish hassle as you scramble on move-in day to get the central air, shower, and fridge up and running.

-To streamline the process, we put together a few steps you can quickly follow to set up your new home utilities.
+To streamline the process, we put together a few steps you can quickly follow to set up your new home utilities, including how to set up utilities when renting.
 We’ll also cover everything you need to know about each utility type.

 Setting up your home utilities: What you need to do